|

 (TMJ) disorders also respond well.
 This is a quick yet effective

 addition to a facial, massage or body treatment.
+Adding massage cupping to

 a treatment should result in an additional charge of $5-15 per session,

 with no increase in time or cost for the practitioner.
+One way to begin to learn

 more about this incredible therapy is to experience it.
 There are